Updated on September 12th, 2023 by Bob Ciura

-Altria also invested $372 million to acquire an 80% ownership stake in Swiss tobacco company, Burger Söhne Group, to commercialize its on! oral nicotine pouches.
+Altria also acquired Swiss company Burger Söhne Group, to commercialize its on! oral nicotine pouches.
 Oral tobacco is a growth area for Altria, as consumers who have quit smoking increasingly shift to oral tobacco products.
-In the 2020 first half, Altria’s operating income from oral tobacco products increased 10.5% compared with the first six months of 2019.

 Competitive Advantages & Recession Performance

-Altria benefits from a number of competitive advantages, which have allowed the company to generate its steady growth over so many years.
+Altria benefits from a number of competitive advantages, which allowed the company to generate steady growth over so many years.
 First and foremost, Altria has tremendous brand loyalty.
-Retail market share for the flagship Marlboro cigarette brand has remained over 40% for many years.
+The retail market share for the flagship Marlboro cigarette brand has remained high for many years.
 This affords the company the ability to raise prices every year and not lose customers.

-For example, in 2019 Altria generated operating cash flow of $7.84 billion, while needing just $246 million for capital expenditures during the year.
-The company generated free cash flow of approximately $7.59 billion, leaving plenty of cash available for shareholder cash returns, debt repayment, and investment in future growth initiatives.
+Such strong free cash flow leaves plenty of cash available for shareholder returns, debt repayment, and investment in future growth initiatives.